input-output-hk/cardano-node-wiki/docs/getting-started/understanding-config-files.md

 ### Tracing

 `Tracers` tell your node what information you are interested in when logging.
-Like switches that you can turn ON or OFF according the type and quantity of information that you are interesetd in.
-This provides fairly coarse grained control, but it is relatively efficient at filtering out unwanted trace output.
+Like switches that you can turn ON or OFF according to the type and quantity of information that you are interested in.
+This provides fairly coarse grained control, but it is relatively efficient at filtering out unwanted trace output:

-`TurnOnLogging`: Enables or disables logging overall.
+`TurnOnLogging`: enables or disables logging overall.

-`TurnOnLogMetrics`: Enable the collection of various OS metrics such as memory and CPU use.
+`TurnOnLogMetrics`: enables the collection of various OS metrics such as memory and CPU use.
 These metrics can be directed to the logs or monitoring backends.

-`setupBackends`, `defaultBackends`, `hasEKG`and `hasPrometheus`: The system supports a number of backends for logging and monitoring.
-This settings list the backends available to use in the configuration.
+`setupBackends`, `defaultBackends`, `hasEKG`and `hasPrometheus`: the system supports a number of backends for logging and monitoring.
+These settings list the backends available to use in the configuration.
 The logging backend is called `Katip`.
-Also enable the EKG backend if you want to use the EKG or Prometheus monitoring interfaces.
+Also, enable the EKG backend if you want to use the EKG or Prometheus monitoring interfaces.

-`setupScribes` and `defaultScribes`: For the Katip logging backend we must set up outputs (called scribes) The available types of scribe are:
+`setupScribes` and `defaultScribes`: you must set up outputs (called scribes) for the Katip logging backend.
+The available types of scribes are:

 * FileSK: for files
 * StdoutSK/StderrSK: for stdout/stderr